juliambrown/juliambrown.github.io/content/blog/img_api.md

 thumbnail: "/IMG_0625.jpeg"
 keywords: ['DNA','Bioinformatics', 'Data acquisition']
 type: blog
-draft: false
+draft: true
 ---

 I recently joined a project where progress was stalled because my collaborators were having trouble downloading their data from IMG, where it had been shared with them.

 IMG is a great resource for microbial genomics data.
 If you're looking to work with a large amount of data, downloading directly through their interface may not be possible.
 Download times are long, and data files are too big to be reasonably stored on a personal machine.